yuvarani03/lab-react-stardom/README.md

 ## Instructions

-### PROGRESSION 1 | Display 5 ProStar
+### PROGRESSION 1 | Display 5 Star Celebrities

 Let's take a look at the starter code.

-Inside `src` folder, we can find `prostar.json`, a JSON file with the producer's contacts.
-Import this file and **create an array of the 5 first prostars** to use as your initial state.
+Inside `resource` folder, you can find `prostar.json`, a JSON file with the producer's contacts.
+Import this file and **create an array of the 5 first star celebrities** to use as your initial state.

 Display that array of 5 prostar in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.